Raj005/Next-React-App/readme.md

 I focused more on Architecture and Design for creating a scalable and maintainable performant app.
 I used design patterns like design by composition, Dependency Injection and Solid principles.
 Components follow the Pod structure (all related files in one place) and also I preferred SSR (Server side rendering) because it is more performant than CSR and also SEO, SEM, and conversion rate depend on it.

 Tech stack -
 I used Nextjs for SSR and expressjs for Server.
-Reactjs for UI rendering and for styling I used styled components For testing I used Jest, Enzyme and React test renderer (react-test-renderer)
+Reactjs for UI rendering and for styling I used styled components.
+For testing I used Jest, Enzyme and React test renderer (react-test-renderer)

 I have tested the code and have covered these two types of tests :